Burning Man: Your Guide to Dining on the Playa

-I’ve seen a lot of buzz online about Burning Man this year – in fact, the event is sold out for the first time in its 25 year history!
+I’ve seen a lot of buzz online about Burning Man this year – in fact, the OMG ticket sale sold out in two minutes.
 So we can only imagine how many newbies (and even experienced burners) will find themselves hungry because they didn’t pack the right food.
 Fear not!
 We’ve made a practical guide to eating on the Playa.

 If you’re not familiar with Burning Man, it’s a week-long annual event held in the Black Rock Desert in northern Nevada.
 Organizers describe it as an experiment in community, radical self-expression, and radical self-reliance.
 Yep.
 Self-reliance.
 Means you have to bring and prepare your own food… every day… in the middle of the desert.